fdazen/fda-documentation/financial_reports.md

 ###**Fields Legend**:

-**Market/Source**: lists allmarket/source names associated with the number of reservation shown.
+**Market/Source**: lists all market/source names associated with the number of reservation shown.
 **Month**: shows the number of reservation per month.
 Note that the report will display only months with existing reservation loaded.
 **Total**: sum of all reservation for all displayed months.